ggundersen/gauss/README.md

 Intro
 -----
-Gauss is a web application for testing, analyzing, and documenting Project Euler solutions and associated libraries.
-All calculations are performed at runtime.
+Gauss is a web application for testing, optimizing, and documenting Project Euler solutions and the utility library, gmath.

 Version log